DonGuillotine/django-crypto-portfolio/README.md

 Crypto Portfolio Management System
 ==================================

 This is a Django project that allows users to manage their cryptocurrency portfolios by utilizing API calls to the CoinGecko cryptocurrency API.
-The following features are implemented:
+This application was built with a TDD (Test Driven Approach), The following features are implemented:

 User Authentication
 -------------------